Total curvature of complete surfaces in hyperbolic space: Introduction and main results

-being $K$ the extrinsic curvature of $S$, $F(S)$ the area, and $k_g$ the geodesic curvature of $\partial S$ in $S$.
+being $K$ the extrinsic curvature of $S$ (i.e. the product of its principal curvatures), $F(S)$ the area, and $k_g$ the geodesic curvature of $\partial S$ in $S$.
+This formula follows from the classical (intrinsic) Gauss-Bonnet theorem, and the Gauss equation.
 We plan to make $S$ expand over a complete non-compact surface, but the last two terms in \eqref{motivacio} are likely to become infinite.
 To avoid an indeterminate form, we add and subtract the \emph{area} enclosed by the curve $\partial S$.
 Such a notion was defined by Banchoff and Pohl (cf. \cite{banchoff.pohl} and also \cite{teufel}) for any closed space curve $C$ as

-where $\mathcal{L}$ is (in our case) the space of geodesics in $\mathbb H^3$, $d\ell$ is the invariant measure on $\mathcal L$ (unique up to normalization), and $\lambda(\ell,\partial S)$ is the linking number of $\partial S$ with $\ell\in\mathcal L$.
+where $\mathcal{L}$ is (in our case) the space of geodesics in $\mathbb H^3$, $d\ell$ is the invariant measure on $\mathcal L$ (unique up to normalization), and $\lambda(\ell,C)$ is the linking number of $C$ with $\ell\in\mathcal L$.
 This definition was motivated by the Crofton formula which states

 where $\#$ stands for the cardinal.
 Hence, we can rewrite \eqref{motivacio} as follows